This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Interest in bamboo products and recycled washi paper is on the rise

-Particularly popular in Europe and the US where environmental awareness is high
+Particularly popular in the western region where environmental awareness is high

 They buy experiences and stories, not things.